Gatherings with music in Zambia: social dance meetings

 Now it is time for embracing

-The older Cila dances could involve fondling of breast and buttocks (kusenga).
+The older Cila dances could involve fondling of the breast and buttocks (kusenga).
 By the 1950s, this had stopped with the coming of the fwandafwanda.
-The kalindula Cila again could be hot.
+The kalindula Cila could again be hot.

 The kalindula Cila

-Gatherings in Zambia: social dance meetings.
-With the Cila ca kalindula (kalindula Cila) that started at the beginning of the 1980s, one or two of the band members, typically the chordophone players, are the starters.
-The number of youngsters present at the kalindula Cila in 1981 around the Ngalande Kalindula band of Godfrey Kabamba could be up to sixty.
-Smaller numbers are the rule, from fifteen to thirty.
-In the past, it had been possible to start other types of songs than the one in vogue at that moment at a Cila.
-However, because the kalindula ensemble is composed of other instruments than the ensemble for all the older social dances, it is difficult to start non-kalindula songs since they can not be accompanied by the ensemble.
-From the 1980s therefore, the Cila was a youngster’s and kalindula only gathering.
+Gatherings with music in Zambia: social dance meetings.
+With the Cila ca kalindula (kalindula Cila), which began in the early 1980s, one or two of the band members, typically the chordophone players, act as the starters of songs.
+The number of youngsters present at the kalindula Cila in 1981, around the Ngalande Kalindula band of Godfrey Kabamba, could reach up to sixty.
+Smaller numbers, from fifteen to thirty, are more common.
+In the past, it had been possible to start a song of another type than the one currently in vogue at a Cila.
+However, because the kalindula ensemble comprises instruments different from those used in all older social dances, it is difficult to start non-kalindula songs as they cannot be accompanied by the ensemble.
+From the 1980s onwards, therefore, the Cila became a gathering exclusively for youngsters and kalindula music.

 Waliya waliya bana – Waliya waliya bana